🏥I’m a clinical-academic nurse, researcher, and educator, with seventeen years of practice in transplant surgery, critical care, and organ donation.

 My work sits at the intersection of clinical practice, health services research, and nursing theory.
 I research nursing workforce sustainability in high-acuity settings and how healthcare technologies - from digital tools to life support - shape judgement, responsibility, and the experience of care.

-Methodologically, I use mixed methods (including psychometrics and qualitative approaches), alongside critical posthuman institutional ethnography.
-In practice, that means I aim for research that is rigorous but still close to the realities of clinical work: process evaluation, behaviour change, and collaboration with teams who are trying to improve care in real time.
+Methodologically, I study how systems work across academia and healthcare — combining quantitative and qualitative approaches — with particular expertise in process evaluation of complex interventions.
+I use implementation frameworks (TPB, NPT, CFIR), psychometrics, and critical posthuman institutional ethnography.
+In practice, that means I aim for research that is rigorous but still close to the realities of clinical work: behaviour change, implementation, and collaboration with teams who are trying to improve care in real time.

 If you’d like to collaborate, invite me to speak, or discuss a project, the easiest way to reach me is by email.